Lozaine/AnimeMultiverseRPG-/replit.md

 ## Overview

-Cross Realm Chronicles is a Discord bot that provides a multiverse anime RPG experience.
-Players can create characters, choose from four different anime factions (One Piece Pirates, Naruto Shinobi, Jujutsu Sorcerers, and Demon Slayers), complete faction-specific quests, and progress through levels.
-The bot features character creation, profile management, quest systems, and faction-based gameplay mechanics with unique abilities and perks for each anime universe.
+Cross Realm Chronicles is a Discord bot offering a multiverse anime RPG experience within Discord.
+Players can create characters aligned with one of four anime factions (One Piece Pirates, Naruto Shinobi, Jujutsu Sorcerers, Demon Slayers), engage in faction-specific quests, and advance through a progressive leveling system.
+The bot integrates character creation, profile management, a comprehensive quest system, and faction-based gameplay mechanics featuring unique abilities and perks tailored to each anime universe.

 ## User Preferences